getfem/getfem/doc/sphinx/source/userdoc/model_Mindlin_plate.rst

   \int_{\Omega}G\epsilon (\nabla u_3 - P^h(\theta))\cdot(\nabla v_3 - P^h(\psi))dx

-The principle of the definition of an elementary projection is explained if the description of the weak form language (see :ref:`ud-gasm-high-elem-trans`) and an example can be found in the file :file:`src/getfem_linearized_plates.cc`.
+The principle of the definition of an elementary projection is explained if the description of GWFL, the generic weak form language (see :ref:`ud-gasm-high-elem-trans`) and an example can be found in the file :file:`src/getfem_linearized_plates.cc`.